• Menu

 Kannawa

 While filling the sky with plumes of white cloud vapors, which Beppu is known for, Kannawa gives visitors a unique experience of “Kannawa Steam Baths”.
 This style was originated by the monk Ippen Shonin.
-Once you lay down on the Acorus, a medicinal herb, you will feel the steam from the springs surround you.
+Once you lay down on the Acorus, a medicinal herb, you will feel the steam from the springs surrounding you.

 Myoban